antijingoist/open-dyslexic/README.md

 If you are upgrading your copy of this font, you may want to remove previous version first.
 Also, the naming convention will now be "opendyslexic" and "opendyslexic-[style]."

-*If you have the opendyslexic TTF fonts installed, delete them before installing these!*

 See what it looks like in the screenshots on http://dyslexicfonts.com

 font to help readability, and help dyslexic readability.